jichu4n/palm-sync/docs/how-palm-os-hotsync-works.md

 ## Transport protocols

+Now let's dive into the lower level protocols.

 Sitting below DLP are two alternative transport protocol stacks.
 Which stack is used for a HotSync session depends on the type of physical connection (e.g. serial, USB, Wi-Fi) as well as the specific device model.
-We'll call the two protocol stacks **Serial Sync** and **Net Sync** based on their original application, but it's important to note that both of these can be used over various types of physical connections, as discussed in more detail below.
+We'll call the two protocol stacks **Serial Sync** and **Net Sync** based on their original application, but it's important to note that both of these can be used over various types of physical connections, as discussed in more detail in the [Physical connections](#physical-connections) section below.

 ### Serial Sync